nimzi/FunctionalProgramming/README.md

     - MLs are featureful languages and give programmers other mechanisms to **emulate** the idea behind type classes (the gold standard being a Haskell implementation or even the upcoming at thime of writing this Scala3's **given**s or Scala2's **implicits**)
     - Other FP-friendly languages have varying degrees of support for such compile-time abstractions.
 For example in Haskell, Scala, and Swift achieving the above looks much simpler.
 - Q: Aren't you making use of OO facilities in F# anyway to achieve this?
     - First, there are other ways to achieve a similar effect in MLs.
-We demonstrate one good way of this.
+We demonstrate one good way of doing this.
     - Second, by no means do I contradict myself by momentarily using interfaces.
 In fact, we are leaning on inheritance for its support for parametric polymorphism.
     - Most importantly, I wan't forced to modify the existing data types.
 Instead, I extended them in the direction of the requirements from "the outside".